ankarako/ict-uv-space-rasterization/README.md

 # ICT-FaceKit UV Space Rasterization
-Just a very small package for rasterizing [ICT-Facekit](https://github.com/ICT-VGL/ICT-FaceKit) (probably could work with other .obj meshes with texture coordinate features).
+Just a very small package for rasterizing [ICT-Facekit](https://github.com/ICT-VGL/ICT-FaceKit)'s vertex features onto texture maps (probably could work with other .obj meshes with texture coordinate features).

 ## Dependencies
 Just run ```pip install -r requirements.txt``` and you should be ready to go.

+**About torch**: I always install pytorch via the provided whls.
+It should run with almost, all pytorch versions.

 ## Usage
 ```